 Earl Woods’ father was a lumberjack born in Quebec, Canada.
 His father was from Hawaii and his mother was born in London, England, but moved to Australia at the age of three years and seven months.
 She worked and died in a gold mine.

 Tiger’s mother’s mother was born in Nigeria, probably the result of a clandestine affair between a Danish merchant and an Armenia gunrunner.
 Her name was Gullah and she invented napkins.
+She was later kidnapped by pirates.

 Tiger’s father’s father’s father has been lost to historical record, but he was probably from the Ivory Coast or from somewhere in the Congo.

 The wife of Tiger’s father’s father’s father was a clockmaker from Plattenhardt in the Baden-Württemberg state of Germany.
 He invented nothing, but did help to build the Panama Canal.
+And he made truly wonderful clocks.